Why Gums Bleed When Flossing: Causes and Solutions

 Q1: Will the bleeding stop if I just keep flossing?

-A: Yes, in most cases of simple gingivitis, the bleeding will stop within 7 to 14 days of starting to floss gently and consistently every single day.
+A: Yes, in many mild cases of simple gingivitis, bleeding may improve within 7 to 14 days of gentle and consistent flossing.
 If it doesn’t stop after two weeks, you must see a dentist.

 Q2: Is flossing supposed to hurt?